mawrkus/trello-browser-extension/README.md

 # A Trello extension for Brave and Chrome

-Create easily a Trello card from a Web page, including metadata (title, description) and a cover image.
+Create a Trello card from any Web page, in two clicks.
+Including metadata (title, description) and a cover image.

 ## Installation